Pilipo/modem-watcher/README.md

 # modem-watcher
+PHP script that watches for signal health and general operation of your Motorola Surfboard.
+Details are logged to SYSLOG for record-keeping.

 ## Setup

 Copied from another project..
 Will Clean up soonish...

 1. **Setup AWS CLI Tools** ( _[More Details @ docs.aws.amazon.com](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)_ )
     + Setup an AWS account and get Security Credentials